 For an aviator’s wife, there is always the fear looming large in the back of your mind regarding your husband’s safety, and the inevitable long wait for his safe return, which is a true test of patience.
 And when it comes to taking care of young children, some lucky ones may have the support of their parents or in-laws.
 Those who don’t have help, there is no room for vulnerabilities and weaknesses.
 For the sake of your husband and children, you put up a brave front, smile on and march on.

 During my husband’s field postings, I have had to live the life of a single mother, albeit the money my husband credited in my account.
 The kids and I have lived on rent, in sleepy townships with no help around.
 Getting up early in chilly winter mornings, waking a sleepy child to get ready for school, cooking in the kitchen with a violently crying baby in my hip, driving to and fro my older ones’ school, jumping the car into a drainage while absent-mindedly screaming at my older one for not eating her lunch, flattening a wheel, standing in a deserted road in utter exasperation and begging the car services to hurry up; while my toddler, gleefully picked up and chewed on a random creepy-crawly.
 And my mind would wander off into the past and come up with stuff like, ‘You stupid girl!
 You jumped into this rabbit hole!’
-All those years of putting up with narcissistic in-laws, apathetic parents, haughty CO wives, and two adorable but pestering kids later, you wrack your brain in utter helplessness, cursing your stars for falling in love and marrying this 6 feet four inches tall, dark and handsome army man, (who looks absolutely stunning in his OG) instead of saying ‘yes‘ to ‘that nice catholic boy who attended Sunday School with you, who is now a lecturer in some college somewhere in Kerala.’ (**Point to be noted: Hey, I have nothing against lecturers per se,okay!).
+All those years of putting up with narcissistic in-laws, apathetic parents, haughty CO wives, and two adorable but pestering kids later, you wrack your brain in utter helplessness, cursing your stars for falling in love and marrying this 6 feet four inches tall, dark and handsome army man, instead of saying ‘yes‘ to ‘that nice catholic boy who attended Sunday School with you, who is now a lecturer in some college somewhere in Kerala.’ (**Point to be noted: Hey, I have nothing against lecturers per se,okay!).